 - Perform sorts or queries over 'specific columns' of data.
 For a table, for example, you can sort or query data in the middle of the table, as you might do with a database.

-The product also comes with a panel that can provide a limited amount of analysis over groups of text documents, including re-formatted text from the General panel.
+The product also comes with a panel that can provide a limited amount of analysis over groups of text documents, including re-formatted text from the Text panel.
 The analysis can provide statistical count or frequency values, for words or word sequences.
 It can also use known clustering algorithms to group sets of documents.
 There are a number of algorithms, where the analysis includes:

 - The standard line, word and character counts of a Word Processor, for example.

 - Other frequency counts, including the most popular words or word sequences.